SciencesPoDRIS/iamassaccess/README.md

 ## Installation
 `> mkvirtualenv iamassaccess`

-`> pip install internetarchive`

-`> pip install Flask`

-`> pip install -U flask-cors`
+`> pip install -r requirements.txt`

-- Rename the file conf/conf.default.json into conf/conf.json and edit it to put your own access key which you get, once connected to Archive.org with your login from : http://archive.org/account/s3.php
+- Rename the file server/conf/conf.default.json into server/conf/conf.json and edit it to put your own access key which you get, once connected to Archive.org with your login from : http://archive.org/account/s3.php